Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Nonadiabatic Otto Cycle

 Figs.\,\ref{j1_j2_}(b,c) and \,\ref{j1_j2_}(e,f), illustrate what happens as the degree of adiabaticity $\rm{P}$ decreases, for weak- and strong-coupling situations respectively.
-In all figures, $\rm{P} \geq P(\tau \to 0)$, where the latter is given by Eq.\,(\ref{Pinstant}).
+In all figures, $\rm{P} \geq P_{0}$, where the latter is given by Eq.\,(\ref{Pinstant}).
 (Note again that, even for these `quench strokes', $\rm{P}$ can be quite close to 1).
 In both situations the engine and refrigerator regions shrink, while the heater zone grows.
 The reason for this is evident from Eqs.\,(\ref{Wcyc}) and (\ref{nonadheat}): as we have already remarked, the nonadiabatic contributions reduce the work output of the cycle, and also increase dissipation into the baths.
 As these contributions increase (equivalently, as $\rm{P}$ decreases), they can eventually surpass the adiabatic terms that allowed an engine (respectively, refrigerator) to exist.

 For weak coupling, this effect is strongest at low temperatures: in particular, we can see that, Figs.\,\ref{j1_j2_}(b,c), the `engine zone' effectively shifts upward, i.e., it can only exist above a minimum threshold in $\rm{T_{1}}$.
 Similarly, for strong coupling the `regular' engine zone also shifts upward in Fig.\,\ref{j1_j2_}(e) (in Fig.\,\ref{j1_j2_}(f), it has shifted entirely out of the depicted range).
 Meanwhile, the `counter-rotating' engine zone is squashed down, effectively increasing the `temperature gap'.
-Nevertheless, the important thing to note is that essentially all the features of the adiabatic limit continue to be present.
+As $\rm{P}$ becomes smaller, we expect these shifts to become more and more pronounced.
+In the limit where $\rm{P}<0.5$, Eq. (\ref{Wcyc}) implies that $\rm{W_{cyc}} > 0$, i.e, an engine ceases to be possible at all.
+Nevertheless, the important thing to note is that essentially all the features of the adiabatic limit continue to be present when $0.5< \rm{P}<1$.
 In other words, nonadiabaticity does not significantly alter the qualitative results reported in \cite{deoliveira2020efficiency}.
 This is one of the main conclusions of this paper.